Finding More Help from MIT Resources

 - Mental Health and Counseling Service of MIT Medical: Walk-in hours Monday through Friday, 2-4 p.m.
 Appointments available Monday through Thursday, 8:30 a.m. to 7 p.m., Friday, 8:30 a.m. to 5 p.m.
 (617-253-2916).
 Nights and weekend urgent care, 617-253-4481.

 - Office of Minority Education: Offers programs that encourage the promotion of excellence among under-represented minority students, celebrate academic achievement, and provide opportunities for mentorship and academic enrichment.
-Sponsors the Tutorial Services Room, open to all students.
+Sponsors the Talented Scholars Resource Room or TSR^2, open to all students.

 - International Students Office: The International Students Office (ISO) provides services which meet the special needs of MIT international students and support programs which help them to fulfill their personal and academic goals.
 These include advice on travel and other immigration issues, processing of required forms, and a host program.